 Due to the size of the ESL and AESL programs, we were granted the opportunity to search for a full-time faculty member to work in AESL.
 The thorough vetting process for full-time hiring was an eye-opening experience, and working on this committee with other experienced faculty and administration gave me a deeper understanding of the scope and depth of the work that goes into bringing quality faculty members to our campus.

 This committee worked to filter through nearly 200 applications to narrow our interview process to 2 full days of interviews, and ultimately to the hiring of our highly qualified, well respected colleague, Susan Akhavan.

 ESL Program Review

 The ESL Program Review consists of systematic meetings with all full-time faculty discussing and assessing the needs and goals of the ESL program as a department.
 This includes, but is not limited to development and alignment of the ESL and the AESL programs, technology integration across the curriculum, assurance of quality education, and consideration of future curriculum needs.

 The ESL program review began in the summer of 2017 with a goal of completion before the deadline of December 2017.
 Meetings consisted of careful consideration and debate over PSLOs and SLOs in an effort to align with the school’s goals and the students’ needs.

 Multiple Measures Assessment Program

 In the Spring of 2017 I filled in for Jeff Wilson on the Multiple Measures committee in coordination with Rebecca Beck and the ESL Department at Saddleback College.
-We have already begun work on developing custom questionnaires for ESL students in order to discover potential aspects of daily life that may lead to higher placement and increased success rates amongst the ESL population.
+We worked on developing custom questionnaires for ESL students in order to discover potential aspects of daily life that may lead to higher placement and increased success rates amongst the ESL population.
 This survey went out to 14 California Community Colleges to gather data and look for correlations.
 Ultimately, the results showed less promise than desired, but they have led to next steps in discovering better ways to create multiple measures to place our students.